Sundin/sundin.github.io/_posts/2018-09-22-refactor-responsibly.md

 If you are not convinced, here are some other reasons why you should be careful with throwing away legacy code mindlessly:

 * By rewriting you lose [accumulated knowledge in form of bug fixes that catches corner cases](http://cdn.pols.co.uk/papers/agile-approach-to-legacy-systems.pdf)
-* Chesterton's fence: code is not written without a reason.
+* Remember [Chesterton's fence](https://abovethelaw.com/2014/01/the-fallacy-of-chestertons-fence/): code is not written without a reason.
 Therefore, don't delete seemingly unnecessary code until you understand why it was put there in the first place.
 * The code you write today will be the legacy code of tomorrow.

 ## Patterns of responsible refactoring